craftycup/support/docs/frequently-asked-questions.md

 ### <font color="#C21807">When are training sessions hosted?</font>
 Training sessions are hosted at 2 AM (weekends only), 6 AM (weekends only), 10 AM, 12 PM, 2 PM, 4 PM, 7 PM, 9 PM, and 11 PM.
 All times are in EST.

-### <font color="#C21807">I am a Store Manager or an HR.
-Is there a way for me to determine the remaining duration of my promotion cooldown?</font>
-If you are a Store Manager, please ping or send a direct message to an HR.
-If you are an HR, please ping an SHR.

 ### <font color="#C21807">Do players who claim ranks through the points system face a cooldown period?</font>
 Players who claim ranks through the points system do not face a cooldown period if they choose to work their way up through points.
-However, Store Managers and HRs who have acquired a rank through points and are seeking a promotion by getting recognized are subject to cooldowns.
+However, Cafe Managers and HRs who have acquired a rank through points and are seeking a promotion by getting recognized are subject to cooldowns.

 ### <font color="#C21807">What are some examples of point cheating?</font>
 Point cheating encompasses actions such as using alternate accounts or enlisting friends to accumulate points and removing items from shelves only to restock them shortly afterward.